 If you want to create a training model for this tool, launch any application you want and use the Ctrl+Alt+C key combo to spawn the training window.
 Customize the values to match your current context.
-After you successfully create the model, Jarvis will let you know if the context changes by using system notifications.
+After successfully creating the model, Jarvis will let you know if the context changes using system notifications.

 Good, so you’ve created a training model.
 If you’d like to see Jarvis’ prediction of your context, right-click the systray icon and select Predictions.
 The tool spawns a small window and updates it automatically each time Jarvis predicts a change in your context.

 It doesn’t affect the tool if you decide to close the prediction window.
 This program will continue to monitor your PC usage and attempt to provide you with accurate predictions.
 You can switch to a more discrete prediction display by left-clicking the notification icon.
 The context predictions will be displayed as small tooltips in the system notification area.